Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 Already holding distributing ETFs and want to switch?
 Here's the process:

-On a Regular Account
+On a Regular Account (Rachunek Maklerski)

-- Sell your distributing ETF shares (triggers capital gains tax on any profit)
+- Sell distributing ETF shares

-- Buy the accumulating equivalent with the proceeds
+- Buy the accumulating equivalent with the proceeds (minus tax provision)

 On an IKE Account